Skip to main content

 Undergraduate

 Our department’s undergraduate program offers a welcoming place to everyone wishing to study philosophy.
 From peer-tutoring programs in formal logic through undergraduate research to our yearly celebration of honors-students at our yearly PhilFEST-party, undergraduate involvement and inclusion is one of our top priorities.
-Inclusiveness initiatives like the student-governed group for women in philosophy (WiPhi), student-run workshops and student-groups offer many ways for being part.
+Inclusiveness initiatives like the student-governed group for women and non-conforming individuals named The Bussey Society, student-run workshops and student-groups offer many ways for being part.
 Studying at our department relates you to a body of faculty ranked among the top-50 English-speaking departments and to graduate students with top job placements.
 Our seniors describe us as “exciting” with “almost too much going on”.

 We offer courses to all students for the study of classical authors and schools in the history of philosophy and classical philosophical fields (e.g. logic, epistemology, ethics, political philosophy).
 Its central position between the special sciences connects philosophy to many other disciplines (humanities and natural sciences alike).
 Our students often explore foundations of other sciences as double majors, minors or non-majors.
 Those professionalizing their philosophical experience do independent/summer research, use connections for study abroad or enter our honors program.